Staged by the British Academy of Management and the Chartered Association of Business Schools (Chartered ABS)

 Date: Thursday 20th - Friday 21st March 2025, London

-Session 3 will focus on how to nurture a diverse community of researchers, and how to build an inclusive and supportive research culture that values varied research contributions and career pathways.
-Topics include: developing a mentoring programme and culture; developing and leading diverse research communities; promoting equality, diversity and inclusion; nurturing early career researchers; managing the impact of COVID19; developing postgraduate researchers; supporting and managing research performance; supporting research leadership development.
+Session Three will focus on developing ourselves and our colleagues, we will look at how to nurture a diverse community of researchers, and how to build an inclusive and supportive research culture that values varied research contributions and career pathways.
+Topics include promoting equality, diversity and inclusion; nurturing early career researchers; developing postgraduate researchers; supporting and managing research performance; supporting research leadership development; supporting your own career.

 Date: Thursday 22nd - Friday 23 May 2025